collaborativebioinformatics/HaploHash/README.md

 - GO BP / MF: 6 / 11 significant terms — all PITPNB, lipid transport
 - GO CC: 3 significant terms — all TTC28, mitotic spindle
 - Reactome: 3 pathways — phospholipid / PI metabolism
-- ⚠️ all hits driven by a single gene — interpret cautiously
+- all hits driven by a single gene (needs to be validated)

 ## Hashing & privacy